asishrs/smartthings-ringalarmv2/README.md

 :loudspeaker: ​This is the `version 2 `of this application.
 If you are looking for the `version 1`, visit https://github.com/asishrs/smartthings-ringalarm

+:warning: This approach will not work if you have [two-factor authentication](https://support.ring.com/hc/en-us/articles/360024511592-Two-Factor-Security-Authentication-with-Ring-Products) enabled in Ring Account.

 **:arrow_up: Upgrading from v1?
 Check [here](#upgrading-from-v1)**

 ------